 Here are a few additional considerations and notes:

-There are several ERP systems from SAP, Oracle, Plex, Aptean, QAD that use Kanban formulas within there software.
+There are several ERP systems from SAP, Oracle, Plex, Aptean, QAD that use Kanban formulas within there software (these formulas may change over time).

 Oracle uses a calculation of: